-Section 132.
 Remedies for Errors: If an error is made by management in the application of the provisions of this Agreement resulting in a lost work opportunity for the aggrieved employee such as vendor stocking, scheduling and assignment of hours disputes, classification issues, and work jurisdiction matters and the affected employee immediately files a grievance, the employee shall be made whole by being permitted to work the number of hours lost.
 Such hours shall be above and beyond the posted schedule.
 The employee shall advise management anytime after the next schedule is finalized for the workweek of their desire to exercise their right to work the hours due during the workweek on the date and time determined by the employee.
 An aggrieved employee may not demand such remedy on an overtime or premium-pay basis if the alleged violation occurred on what would have been a straight-time day for such employee.
 The employee must exercise this right to work within four (4) weeks of the settlement of error with the employee or such right shall be forfeited and no further remedy shall be required.

-ARTICLE 47 NO STRIKE OR LOCKOUT
+ARTICLE 52 NO STRIKE OR LOCKOUT

-Section 133.
-During the life of this Agreement, there shall be no lockout, strike or stoppage of work, anticompany publicity, or other economic action of whatsoever nature against the company.
+Section 157.
+During the life of this Agreement, there shall be no lockout, strike or stoppage of work, anti-company publicity, or other economic action of whatsoever nature against the company.
+(This has been agreed to by the Union with the understanding that anything the Union did prior to or during the King Soopers strike would not be considered anti-company publicity.)

-ARTICLE 48 STORE CLOSING
+ARTICLE 53 STORE CLOSING

-Section 134.
-Dislocation and Training Pay.
-In the event the Employer closes or sells a store and the employee chooses to self-terminate, said employee shall be entitled to dislocation and training pay.
+Section 158.
+Dislocation and Training Pay: In the event the Employer closes or sells a store and the employee chooses to self terminate, said employee shall be entitled to dislocation and training pay.
 This money is provided to help defer any expenses incurred by the employee as it relates to moving expenses and/or training for a new occupation.